 - The Hot Dogs — a group of talking sausages that perform various functions as part of the games.

 The "backstage" characters were:

-- Mancie O'Neill — The producer, who was constantly stressed from trying to get the show to work in spite of whatever crazyness was going on (similar to Kermit on The Muppet Show or Nigel from Muppets Tonight).
+- Mancie O'Neill — The producer, who is constantly stressed from trying to get the show to work in spite of whatever craziness is going on (similar to Kermit on The Muppet Show or Nigel from Muppets Tonight).
 Mutally attracted to Eddie, but equally unlikely to say anything.

 - Udders McGhee — A male cow(?) who owns the studio.
-Looked and sounded a bit like Boris Johnson.
+Looks and sounds a bit like Boris Johnson.
 Has very little idea what the show actually involves or who anyone who appears in it is.

 - Fenton — A tortoise who acts as a gofer.
 Well-meaning but, of course, incredibly slow.

 - Monkey and Mouse — The janitors.
 Mouse is prone to philosophical musings, which Monkey then punctures with inane comments.